Whether you’re recently entered into a sales compensation role or if you need a sounding board to check your ideas, this webinar is for you.

 - Sales will say they need the plan to be motivational and to drive sales.

-- Finance need a compensation plan that is manageable, reliable and predictable in controlling the expense line.
+- Finance needs a compensation plan that is manageable, reliable, and predictable in controlling the expense line.

-- HR want a plan that supports the desired company culture and works as an effective retention and recruitment tool
+- HR wants a plan that supports the desired company culture and works as an effective retention and recruitment tool

 Of course, a good CFO or VP of Sales or HR Director will wear all three hats in a comp planning discussion.
 The point is that the differing priorities demand different mindsets:

 - The sales mindset is “tactical” - eg. plan decision need to address local and immediate demands to ensure the right behaviors are being driven on all opportunities.

 - The finance mindset is “operational” - eg. plan decisions need to provide a reliable model for predicting and controlling compensation costs.

 - The people mindset is “soft” - eg. plan decisions need to consider impacts on culture within the sales organization, across the organization, and even on external customers.